tgverdell2090/API/README.md

 * This should be a localhost URL -> ex. http://localhost:5001

-!COMPLETE - You shoud be able to see the dataframe in you browser
+!COMPLETE - You shoud be able to see the dataframe in your browser